abtion/rails-template/README.example.md

 \*_It will try to do this automatically when running the tests, but if you disable network with webmock/vcr your tests will fail when it does._

+If you need to, you can disable the Chrome driver by setting `DISABLE_WEBDRIVERS` to `true` in `.env.test` or running `DISABLE_WEBDRIVERS=true bundle exec rspec` if you only need to do it occasionally.

 ### 3. Ensure that tests pass

 Run: `bundle exec rspec`